Khan Tengri

-Khan Tengri is a mountain of the Tian Shan mountain range.
-It is on the China—Kyrgyzstan—Kazakhstan tripoint, east of lake Issyk Kul.
+Khan Tengri is a mountain of the Tian Shan mountain range in Central Asia.
+It is on the China—Kyrgyzstan—Kazakhstan tripoint, east of lake Issyk Kul in Kyrgyzstan.
 Its geologic elevation is 6995 m, but its glacial icecap rises to 7010 m.
-For this reason, in mountaineering circles, including for the Soviet Snow Leopard award criteria, it is considered a 7,000-metre peak.
+For this reason, in mountaineering circles, including for the Snow Leopard award criteria, it is considered a 7,000-metre peak.